datacarpentry/python-socialsci/episodes/13-matplotlib.md

 The Matplotlib library can be imported using any of the import techniques we have seen.
 As Pandas is generally imported with `import pandas as pd`, you will find that `matplotlib` is most commonly imported with `import matplotlib.pyplot as plt` where `plt` is the alias.
+For demonstration purposes, we are going to use randomly generated data, using the NumPy library (aliased here as `np`).

 ~~~
+import numpy as np
+import pandas as pd
+import matplotlib.pyplot as plt

 # Generate some date for 2 sets of points.
 x1 = pd.Series(np.random.rand(20) - 0.5)
 y1 = pd.Series(np.random.rand(20) - 0.5)